 - Segment A: This short segment, near Dickinson and League City in Galveston County, extends from SH 146 to IH-45, the Gulf Freeway.
 It is currently not considered viable, but that status could change in the future.

-- Segment C: This is a 26 mile segment extends from SH 288 in Brazoria County to the Southwest Freeway in Fort Bend County.
+- Segment C: This is a 26-mile segment that extends from SH 288 in Brazoria County to the Southwest Freeway in Fort Bend County.
 It connects with the existing Segment D. It is currently environmentally approved, but construction has not begun.